 Smoking accelerates skin aging by damaging collagen and elastin.
 As you know by now, these are the proteins that give your skin its strength and elasticity.
 Quitting smoking can improve your skin tone, texture and reduce wrinkles.
 Alcohol can dehydrate your skin, leaving it dry and more prone to wrinkles.
 Limiting your alcohol intake can improve your skin’s hydration and overall health.

-Menopause skin changes can be managed effectively with a little patience and consistency.
+You can manage menopause skin changes sucessfully with a little patience and consistency.
 Its important to understand the hormonal and physiological changes your body is going through and how these are affecting your skin.
 This will allow you to take a personalised approach to treating menopause skin.
-An anti-ageing skincare routine targeted towards menopause changes is key to improving the look and feel of your skin.
-You should also incorporate healthy lifestyle habits as these can go a long way in managing menopause skin changes and your overall well-being.
+An anti-ageing skincare routine targeted towards menopause changes is key to improve the look and feel of your skin.
+You should also incorporate healthy lifestyle habits as these can go a long way to manage menopause skin changes and your overall well-being.
 Remember that each woman’s menopause journey is unique.
 The best treatment for you will depend on your specific symptoms, medical history and lifestyle.
 Consult with a healthcare professional to provide you with advice and treatment options tailored to you.
 This is especially important if you are considering medical options.

 We offer a number of skincare treatments that can help treat menopausal skin.
 Check out our online skin clinic which offers prescription-strength skincare treatments for skin ageing and other skin concerns like melasma, acne and hyperpigmentation.
-Book a virtual consultation with one of our doctors and take your first step towards better skin.
+Book a virtual consultation with one of our doctors or fill in our online consultation form to take your first step towards better skin.